 The NPA Programme has a strong basis upon which to build its contribution to the Arctic and the wider northern periphery neighbourhood.
-A considerable part of the Programme area is located north of the Arctic Circle (the northernmost counties in Finland, Sweden and Norway (Lapland, Norrbotten and Nordland) plus Iceland outside Reykjavik and Greenland), but it also includes areas which belong to the subarctic or the northern temperate zone.
+A considerable part of the Programme area is located north of the Arctic Circle, but it also includes areas which belong to the subarctic or the northern temperate zone.
 Many of the regions in the Programme area are Arctic or at least 'Arctic like'.
 Most of the programme's partner regions and/or countries have specific Arctic Strategies in place and an interest in advocating close links with the Arctic.
 Moreover, due to changes taking place in the Arctic region (climate change and reduced sea ice in particular), the political, economic and social importance of the Arctic region is growing impacting the wider NPA area.
 The EU has been conscious of the need for international cooperation on Arctic issues and the EU's Arctic policy, which has evolved since it was first outlined in 2008, is set to undergo further update to respond to new challenges and opportunities related to climate change and receding sea ice (and in consideration of the European Green Deal) and the increasing geo-political importance of the region The 2016 Joint Communication on an integrated EU policy for the Arctic is expected to be updated in the autumn 2021.